Stone look at 3.30am in the morning

 Especially when holding hiking sticks.

-Honestly, the view climbing up Mt Fuji wasn't that fascinating.
+Honestly, the view climbing up Mt Fuji isn't that fascinating.

-Raised to 200yen.
-So still stock up your 100yen, just need to pay double.
+So stock up your 100yen, just pay double.

 Another 3.2km to the summit